marcodallavecchia/biologistsadventure/_drafts/ca002-merging-by-label-pandas.md

 ---
-title: "Merging data by label pandas"
+title: "Pandas merging"
+excerpt: "Merging dataframes by variable to multiply entries with Pandas"
 ---
 ### This is another test title